 I have always been in the ‘travelling can be dirt cheap’ camp, but I have to admit: I’m saving so much money already by being home.

 However, this difference isn’t really fair without mentioning a few things:

-- I’m stay with my parents, rent free for now
+- I’m staying with my parents

 - I sold my car before I left, so no payments there